 Elephants are highly revered in Thai culture but sadly their diminishing habitats across Southeast Asia and popular use as tourist attractions have led to their abuse and exploitation.
 Phuket Elephant Sanctuary, opened in late 2016, offers an alternative to visitors who want to see these majestic giants without contributing to their mistreatment.
-Adjacent to Khao Phra Theao National Park, the sanctuary is open for half-day visits to observe the elephants in their natural environment (3,000 baht for adult entry, advance booking required).
+Adjacent to Khao Phra Theao National Park, the sanctuary is open for half-day visits to observe the elephants in their natural environment, advance booking required.

 For another ethical animal encounter, visit the Gibbon Rehabilitation Project nearby, which offers the chance to see rescued gibbons and learn more about the plight of primates in Thailand.

 #4 Old Town